leolyl611/portfolio/README.md

   - Yes or no to “One Job”, *“Multiple Jobs”*
 - Social Interaction measured via one prompt:
   - *“Thinking about the past 12 months, how often did you engage in the following activities?
 Get together socially with friends or relatives.”*
+  - *"At least once a week, about once or twice a month, A few times, Once or twice, Never"*

 ## Findings
 We conducted a pearson correlation between all independent and dependent variables.
 Age is added as a control variable.